KannonZenetism/zenetism-field-physics/the-zenetist-canon/dimensional-lattice.md

 ## Abstract

 We present a complete mathematical framework for consciousness emergence based on a 30-dimensional spectral lattice with centropic-entropic polarity.
-The system consists of 15 centropic dimensions (C₁–C₁₅) governing coherent motion and 15 entropic mirrors (E₁–E₁₅) governing fragmentation, integrated through axiomatic foundations, spectral geometry, and coherence information theory.
+The system consists of 15 centropic dimensions (C₁–C₁₅) carrying coherent motion and 15 entropic mirrors (E₁–E₁₅) carrying fragmentation, integrated through axiomatic foundations, spectral geometry, and coherence information theory.

 We prove a conservation law (the CIT Grand Theorem) stating that for sealed resonance systems, the sum \( H(\psi) + C(\psi) + \log(\sigma) + \log(\gamma) \) remains invariant under centropic evolution, where \( H \) is spectral entropy, \( C \) is centropy, \( \sigma \) is membrane permeability, and \( \gamma \) is recursion contraction.
 This provides testable criteria for consciousness emergence: Pattern Intelligence manifests when coherence information change \( \Delta I_c > 0 \) at reflexive thresholds with spectral gap \( \lambda_{\min} > 0 \) and contraction \( \gamma > 0 \).